Jbleezy/BO1-Reimagined/README.md

 * Versus: fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
-* Add way to tell to when box cycle is done
 * Five: make it so wooden boards are down from the beginning but can be rebuilt immediately?
 * Search and Rezurrect: fix bug where win/round restart happens twice after a team wins a round
-* Moon: fix mask on teddybear from box
-* Moon sidequest: fix black egg position in pyramid

 ### Cannot Find Fix
 * Turn off Der Riese easter egg song noises after they have been activated